- Getting started

 Scopes

-- Minimal scopes required for creating a connection:
+- The connector requires the following minimum scopes for creating a connection:

 - For shared mailbox triggers: